EricLangenbronn/gnss.constellation/README.md

 ### Prerequisites

-To compile the project you need to install maven and java 8.
+To compile the project you need to install maven and java 17.
-The REST API is a *.war application, so you need to install Tomcat, Josss or other java server.

 ### Installing

+mvn clean package
+The application is here : gnss.constellation\ouranos-rest-api\target\quarkus-app